raghavchhetri/raghavchhetri.github.io/_posts/2020-08-05-site-launch.md

 ---
 layout: post
-title: "GitHub Pages site launch"
+title: "GitHub Pages site launched!"
 date: 2020-08-05
 ---

 Thanks to GitHub Pages, my personal page is now live!
-I'll be using [Markdown](//https://www.markdownguide.org/) to author my Scattered dimes posts, which [Jekyll](https://jekyllrb.com/) then uses to rebuild the pages.
+I'll be using [Markdown](//https://www.markdownguide.org/) to write posts here.
+Thanks to [Jekyll](https://jekyllrb.com/), Markdown gets tranlated to HTML behind the scenes and my pages are ready.
 Sounds easy and exciting!

 ---
 ## NTS